Johnston Press plc

 9. Meetings of the Committee shall be called by the Secretary of the Committee at the request of any of its members.

-10. Unless otherwise agreed, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed, shall be forwarded to each member of the Committee and to any other person required to attend no later than five working days before the date of the meeting.
+10. Unless otherwise agreed, notice of each meeting confirming the venue, time and date together with an agenda of items to be discussed, shall be forwarded to each member of the Committee and to any other person required to attend in a timely manner and no later than five working days before the date of the meeting unless agreed by the Chairman.
 Supporting papers shall be sent to Committee members and to other attendees as appropriate at the same time.

 11. A Committee member may participate in a meeting of the Committee via conference telephone, teleconference, videoconference or similar form of communication equipment if all persons participating in the meeting are able to hear and speak to each other throughout the meeting.
 A member participating in this way is deemed to be present in person at the meeting and is counted in a quorum and is entitled to vote.